kiat/JavaProjectTemplate/README.md

 We recommand the above command for running the project.

-OR you can run the following command.
+Alternativly, you can run the following command.
+It will generate a single jar file with all of the dependencies.

 ```bash
 mvn clean compile assembly:single